 Judge: Federal Agents Lack Authority to Clear Portland Streets

-PORTLAND (Ore.) – Federal agents sent by President Donald Trump to protect federal buildings in Portland are now under an injunction barring them from assaulting journalists and legal observers.
+PORTLAND, Ore.
+(CN) — Federal agents sent by President Donald Trump to protect federal buildings in Portland are now under an injunction barring them from assaulting journalists and legal observers.
 The government says it will appeal.

 Journalists and legal observers initially sued local police, claiming they were targeting them for arrest and assault simply for doing their jobs.
 But Portland police agreed on July 16 to rules allowing journalists and legal observers to remain in an area declared closed in order to observe and cover any arrests, and accompanying violence, that followed.

 Shortly after President Donald Trump sent federal agents to Portland under Operation Diligent Valor, U.S. District Judge Michael Simon let the journalists and legal observers add federal agents with the U.S. Department of Homeland Security, the U.S. Marshals Service, Customs and Border Control and Federal Protective Services as defendants in the case.

 Judge Simon entered and extended a temporary restraining order barring federal agents from assaulting and arresting journalists and legal observers.